-Foreign denominated monetary assets and liabilities are translated at the rate of exchange prevailing at the balance sheet date.
+Foreign denominated monetary assets and liabilities of our foreign subsidiaries are translated at the rate of exchange prevailing at the balance sheet date.
 Results of operations are translated using the average rates prevailing during the reporting period.
 The translation adjustment has not been included in determining the Company's net loss, but has been reported separately and is accumulated in a separate component of equity.
-Effective January 1, 2011, we concluded that the functional currency of our U.S.-based parent company is the U.S. Dollar.
-Prior to that date the functional currency of both the U.S.-based parent company and the Company's Australian subsidiary was the Australian dollar.
 For financial reporting purposes, the reporting currency of the Company is the U.S. Dollar.
 When a transaction is denominated in a currency other than the entity's functional currency, the Company recognizes a transaction gain or loss in net earnings.